wazuh/wazuh-documentation/source/azure/installation.rst

 Installing Dependencies
 -----------------------

-Python pytz and azure-storage-blob modules are required on the system running the Wazuh module to pull Microsoft Azure events.
+*Python pytz* and *azure-storage-blob* modules are required on the system running the Wazuh module to pull Microsoft Azure events.

 Pip
 ^^^

-Pip can be used as Python package manager to install the required module.
+Pip can be used as Python package manager to install the required modules.
 In order to use it, we will start installing this tool.

 a) CentOS/RHEL/Fedora: